manishbalyan/videoPlayer/README.md

-# Video player using react and redux
+# Video player using react